mrBussy/mrbussy.github.io/_posts/2016-06-15-import-abnamro-mt940-in-gnucash.md

 {% highlight c %}
 int skipDocLines="3"
 {% endhighlight %}
-end your done.
+and your done.
 The import of the file should work now.

+**UPDATE** May 24th, 2019: Added path for Mac OS